Moirai (video game): Development

 Moirai was created as a collaboration between Australian developers Chris Johnson, Brad Barrett and John Oestmann.
 The lead developer, Chris Johnson, was a lecturer at the School of Computer Science at the University of Adelaide and a programmer in the visual effects industry, who had worked on prior projects including the puzzle game Expand.
 Moirai was developed over a two-month period in 2013, originally intended as an entry for the 7 Day FPS Game Jam, until time constraints motivated the developers to consider a standalone release.
 Johnson stated "we spent a few hours on it each week between jobs, study and other projects.
 It took us about two months to finish the game and we tested the game over a month long period".

-Chris Johnson stated the concept of Moirai was inspired by his experience watching the experimental play A Game of You by Belgian theatre performance group Ontroerend Goed.
+Chris Johnson stated that Moirai was conceived an experimental title, inspired by his experience watching an interactive play A Game of You by Belgian theatre performance group Ontroerend Goed.
 Described as "a game in which the rules are bent and that only become apparent as you play", the audience is invited to make comments about the appearance of other audience members isolated behind a one-way mirror, that are later revealed to be shared with the person in question.
 Other influences included the films of Alfred Hitchcock, whose narratives frequently involve "characters in scenes where they look guilty, and look like they're going to be framed", and the social deduction video games SpyParty and Hidden In Plain Sight.
 The title of Moirai references the Moirai of Ancient Greek religion and mythology, whose personification of fate connects to the themes of player choice in the game.